 To promote independence for people with CP, several programs offer safe, accessible, and affordable housing.
 Other programs offer employment opportunities.
 Helpful resources on housing and employment include:

 The UCP promotes the Cerebral Palsy International Research Foundation (CPIRF).
 The CPIRF is a “not for profit 501(c)3 organization dedicated to funding research and educational activities directly relevant to discovering the cause, cure, and evidence-based care for those with cerebral palsy and related developmental disabilities.”
 CPIRF offers access to research fact sheets, webcasts of scientific workshops, current and past research projects, and discussion forums regarding treatments for CP.
 The CPIRF is an excellent resource to learn more about CP and what is being done to improve the quality of life for those with CP, with the end goal of finding a cure.

 The UCP promotes community inclusion through recreational activities and adaptive sports.
 They provide resources by activity and location in Michigan.
 Activities include biking, dancing, fitness, horseback riding, canoeing/kayaking, music activities, swimming, tennis, etc. For more resources available on recreational activities available for children and adults with CP in Michigan, contact these organizations::

 Besides the support and resources we’ve discussed, it is important to immediately seek legal help if medical negligence may have caused your child’s cerebral palsy.
 Often cerebral palsy occurs because of a birth injury caused by a doctor, hospital, or nurse error.
-If you suspect medical negligence played a role in your child’s CP, please contact the Buchanan & Buchanan team of experienced birth injury attorneys and healthcare professionals.
-We offer a free, no obligation consultation and are delighted to answer your questions.
+If you suspect medical negligence played a role in your child’s CP, please contact the Buchanan Firm team of experienced birth injury attorneys and healthcare professionals.
+We offer a free, no-obligation consultation and are delighted to answer your questions.